mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### isOnlineOnly
-> If the card is only available in [Magic: The Gathering Online](https://magic.wizards.com/en/mtgo).
+> If the card is only available in online game variations.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.1`